An explanation

 The numbers here describe network behaviour, not intent.
 A high count does not mean a site is malicious.
 A low count does not mean a site is safe.

-Two passes, per site.
+One pass, per site.

 The quietest trackers are the ones you should worry about the most.